beakerbrowser/beaker/README.md

 It has its own APIs for decentralized software.
 It's semi-compatible with the Web.
 It's not stable.
-It's for experimenting.
-That's why it's called beaker.
+It's for experimenting, that's why it's called beaker.

 ## plans